A bride-to-be’s last hurrah as a single woman can be big on fun without requiring a big budget.

 11. Outdoor fun – pool party, camping, float trip

-If your bride enjoys the outdoors, consider a camping trip, or a float trip bachelorette party.
+If your bride enjoys the outdoors, consider a camping trip (here’s a list of free camping sites near you), or a float trip bachelorette party.

 If you live near a river, many have public access points inside state parks, and it generally doesn’t cost too much to float.